 Caused by mutations in the STK1 gene, Peutz-Jeghers Syndrome (PJS) can create polyps in the stomach and intestines, the nose, the airway of the lungs and the bladder.
 The polyps in the stomach and intestines are referred to as hamartomas and can cause problems like bleeding or intestinal blockage.
 Dark freckle-like spots can also appear on the lips, inner cheek and other areas as part of the syndrome.
 An increased risk of cancers of the breast, colon, pancreas, stomach and other organs occurs in people with PJS.

 Hereditary Diffuse Gastric Cancer (HDGC)

 Unlike HNPCC and FAP, HDGC is predominantly associated with the development of stomach cancer.
 HDGC also increases the risk of developing lobular breast cancer.
-In patients from HDGC families, stomach cancer may develop at a young age.
+In patients from HDGC families, stomach cancer may grow at a young age.
 The HDGC syndrome is an autosomal dominant inherited condition.
 This condition is known to be caused by mutations in the CDH1 (E-cadherin) gene.
 Researchers believe that mutations in other genes yet to be identified are associated with this syndrome.

 BRCA1 and BRCA2 Gene Mutations